diantyapitaloka/Supermarket-Dashboard/README.md

 - This dashboard element tracks real-time utility usage, refrigeration efficiency, and carbon footprints across all physical properties.
 By isolating high-consumption periods, operations can implement smart eco-modifications to lower overhead costs and meet green corporate goals.
 - This module tracks the volume and fulfillment speed of online grocery orders alongside third-party delivery service efficiency.
 Analyzing these logistics metrics allows the business to optimize picking routes and ensure temperature-sensitive goods arrive fresh.
 - This section breaks down purchasing patterns based on customer types, gender, and membership status.
 It helps the business understand its core audience and develop personalized loyalty programs to increase retention.
+- Supplier Compliance and Lead Time Tracker This section monitors vendor delivery punctuality, order accuracy, and the freshness lifespan of arriving stock to ensure the supply chain remains uninterrupted and reliable.

 ![image](https://github.com/diantyapitaloka/Performance-Supermarket/assets/147487436/0421b9ee-888e-47e4-9848-2426fab09091)